Test Harnesses and the Use of Exception Shapes

 Dell Boomi AtomSphere

 The Dell Boomi AtomSphere integration platform is a shared-everything, multi-tenant platform that supports cloud-to-cloud, SaaS-to-SaaS, cloud-to-on-premises, on-premises-to-on-premises and B2B integration.
-Boomi AtomSphere supports real-time integration and elastically scales to meet high-volume needs in mobile, batch (ETL) and EDI environments.
+Boomi AtomSphere supports real-time integration and elastically scales to meet high-volume needs in mobile, batch (ETL) and EDI Software environments.
 Easily accessed via a browser, it delivers an impressive range of integration, master data management (MDM) and platform extension capabilities.

 Tallan Integration Solutions for Dell Boomi

 Tallan is a certified Dell Boomi Partner specializing in iPaaS platform integrations.
-We specialize in Integrations using EDI and Dell Boomi as the iPaaS platform of choice.
+We specialize in Integrations using EDI Software and Dell Boomi as the iPaaS platform of choice.
 Leverage Tallan’s vast integration experience for your AtomSphere platform needs.
 Our certified architects and developers provide the expertise, best practices, and guidance to deliver a successful integration solution.